-The SM3 timing module provides a clock output that meets or exceeds Stratum 3 specifications given in GR-1244-CORE (Issue 2), GR-253-CORE (Issue 3), ITU-T G.812 (Type 3) and ITU-T G813 (Option 2).
-The SM3 features four reference inputs that will autodetect the following reference frequencies: 8 kHz, 1.544 MHz, 2.048 MHz, 12.96 MHz, 19.44 MHz, 25.92 MHz, 38.88 MHz, 51.84 MHz and 77.76 MHz.
+The SM3E timing module provides a clock output that meets or exceeds Stratum 3E specifications given in GR-1244-CORE (Issue 2), GR-253-CORE (Issue 3) and ITU-T G.812 (option 3).
+The SM3E features eight reference inputs.
+Each input will auto-detect the following reference frequencies: 8 kHz, 1.544 MHz, 2.048 MHz, 12.96 MHz, 19.44 MHz, 25.92 MHz, 38.88 MHz, 51.84 MHz and 77.76 MHz.

-The SM3 timing module can be configured during production to produce an output up to 77.76 MHz.
+The SM3E timing module can be configured during production to produce an output up to 77.76MHz.
 This output is derived from an onboard VCXO and must be specified when ordering.
-The BITS output selectable for either 1.544 or 2.048 MHz.
+The second output is a BITS output selectable for either 1.544 or 2.048 MHz.
 The master/slave output is 8KHz.
-The user communicates with the SM3 module through a SPI port.
-The user controls the SM3 operation by writing to the appropriate registers .
+The user communicates with the SM3E module through a SPI port.
+The user controls the SM3E operation by writing to the appropriate registers.
 The user can also enable or disable SPI operation through a SPI\Enable pin.

-The SM3 offers a wide range of options for the system designer.
-The bandwidth is SPI Por t-selectable from 0.025 Hz to 1.6 Hz.
-0.098 Hz is the recommended operational bandwidth for SONET Minimum Clock and most Stratum 3 applications.
+The SM3E offers a wide range of options for the system designer.
+The bandwidth is SPI Port-selectable from 0.00084 Hz to 1.6 Hz.
+0.0016 Hz is the recommended operational bandwidth for Stratum 3E applications.
 The 8 kHz output has an adjustable pulse width.
 The pull-in range is also adjustable to establish the desired reference frequency rejection limits.
 A Free Run frequency calibration value can be written to the module to provide a high degree of accuracy in the free run mode.
 The reference frequency for any given reference input is automatically detected.
 A wealth of status information is available through the SPI Port registers.
 The user also has a choice between autonomous or full manual control operation.

-In manual mode, the user controls the module operating modes Free Run, Hold Over or locked to a specific reference in normal mode.
+In manual mode, the user controls the module operating modes Free Run, Hold Over or locked to a specific reference.
 If the chosen reference is unavailable or disqualified the module automatically enters Hold Over.

 In autonomous control mode, operational mode selection occurs automatically based on reference priority and qualification status.
 When the active reference becomes disqualified, the module will switch to another qualified reference.
-If none is available, it will switch to Holdover.
+If none is available, it will switch to Hold Over.
 In the revertive mode the module will seek to acquire the highest priority qualified reference.
-In the non-revertive mode the module will not return to the previous reference even after it is re-qualified unless there are no other qualified references.
+In the non-revertive mode the module will seek to acquire the highest priority qualified reference.
+In the non-revertive mode the module will seek to acquire the highest priority qualified reference.
+In the non-revertive mode the module will seek to acquire the highest priority qualified reference.